chadblack/Global1968/calendar.md

 * Pick two of the readings, and write précis.

-* Annotated bibliography with secondary and primary sources.
+* Finalized topic expressed in one paragraph and including your **historical question**.

 ## Oct.
 19: What were the Stakes -- Japan Part 2.